bkleinen/bkleinen.github.io/classes/ss2020/wtat1/topics/topic-07-crud.md

 - update
 - delete

-You will find that not all models are in need of all crud actions at least not associated with one dedicated view or input form.
+You will find that not all models are in need of all crud actions, and that not all actions need a dedicated view.

 You can spread the stories and tasks over the 2 weeks & sprints as you like, but it's probably easier if you do it in the order of the book (as listed above).